Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Simulation Results

 \subsection{Performance Metrics}

 In this section we present and discuss the performance of our Nested RL algorithm for protective relays.
-We compare the performance with the conventional overcurrent relay protection strategy.
+We compare the performance with conventional overcurrent relay protection strategy.
 The performance is evaluated in three aspects:

-\textbf{Failure Rate}: A relay failure happens when a relay fails to operate as it is supposed to do.
+\textbf{Failure Rate}: A relay failure happens when a relay fails to operate as it is expected to do.
 For each episode, we determine the optimal relay action from the type, time, and location of the fault, and compare it to the action taken by the RL based relay.
 We evaluate the percentage of the operation failures of the relays in four different scenarios: when there is a (i) fault in the local region, (ii) fault in the immediate downstream region, (iii) fault in a remote region, (iv) no fault in the network.

-\textbf{Robustness}: Load profiles in a distribution system is affected by many events like weather, social activities, renewable generation, and electric vehicles charging schedules.
-These events can generally cause the peak load to fluctuate and possibly exceed the expected range in the planning stage.
-Moreover, the electricity consumption is expected to slowly increase each year, reflecting the continuing economy and population growth.
-This can cause a shift in the mean (and variance) of the load profile.
-Relay protection control should be robust to such changes as continually reprogramming relays after deployment is costly.
-We evaluate the performance of RL relays when the operating condition exceeds the nominal range or under unexpected conditions such as sudden loss of load/generator.
+\textbf{Robustness}: The load profiles in power distribution systems is a combined result from factors including renewable generation, load ramping, weather and social events.
+Moreover, both the total load capacity and renewable penetration are expected to grow consistently each year.
+Increase in the load capacity can cause a higher peak load and high renewable penetration can increase the variance of the load profile.
+It would be desirable if the protection system is robust against such changes to avoid the additional cost introduced by re-analyzing and re-programming the relays after deployment.
+We evaluate the performance of RL relays when the operating condition exceeds the nominal range.

-\textbf{Response Time}: The response time of RL relay is defined as the time difference between fault occurrence and the relay activation.
+\textbf{Response Time}: The response time of RL relay is defined as the time difference between the inception of the fault and the relay decision and action.
 Response time is extremely critical in preventing hazards.
 For example, it is preferred for the substation recloser to attempt clearing transient faults before any fuse in the feeder melts.
 This requires the recloser to have a fast fault detection time.
 We compare the response time of the RL based relays with the conventional overcurrent relays.